-This course is led by IFMGA Mountain Guide James Thacker.
-The programme for the 2 days will be decided upon given the prevailing snow and weather conditions but is likely to include
+This course is led by IFMGA Mountain Guides, allowing a flexible programme for the 2 days.
+Our Introduction to Ski Touring will make best use of the prevailing snow and weather conditions, but is likely to include:

 - How to use skins, bindings and ski crampons effectively.

 - How to interpret avalanche and weather forecasts alongside actual mountain snow conditions and decide where to ski safe and good terrain accordingly.

 - How to become highly skilled in the use of your essential avalanche equipment.